 Once you connected successfully, Please navigate to Source Analyzer and define our Sources.
 In this example, we are using the already created SQL table (Internet Sales) as our source definition.
 Please refer Database Source in Informatica to understand the steps involved in creating source definition

 Please navigate to Target Designer and define the Target(s).
 In this example, we are using the already created SQL table (Fact Internet Sales) as our target definition.
 Please refer Create Informatica Target table using Source Definition to understand the steps involved in creating a target definition

-In order to create a new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
-This will open the Mapping Name window as shown below.
-Here, you have to write a unique name for this mapping and click OK button.
+To create a new mapping, Please navigate to the Mappings menu in Menu Bar and select the Create.. option.
+It will open the Mapping Name window.
+Here, you have to write a unique name for this Mapping and click the OK button.

 TIP: Please refer Informatica Mapping article to understand the steps involved in creating Mapping.

-Next, Drag and drop the [Internet Sales] source definition from Sources folder to the mapping designer and create sorter transformation.
-In order to remove duplicates, sorter transformation requires some data so, we have to connect the Source definition with the transformation using the Autolink.. option.
+Next, Drag and drop the [Internet Sales] source definition from Sources folder to the mapping designer and create a sorter transformation.
+The sorter transformation requires some data to remove the duplicates.
+So, we have to connect the Source definition with the transformation using the Autolink.. option.

 TIP: This will act as SQL SELECT DISTINCT Statement

 Next, If you observe the Ports tab, Sorter Transformation is sorting all the input columns in ascending order.
 Remember, you don’t have to do anything here.

 Click the OK button to finish configuring the properties.